Self-Improving Language Models for Evolutionary Program Synthesis: A Case Study on ARC-AGI: Introduction

 Large language models (LLMs) have marked a new turn in program synthesis by acting as powerful program generators \citep{roziere2023code,guo2024deepseek}, solving many tasks in a single attempt \citep{li2024programming}.
 For harder problems, they can serve as intelligent operators for evolutionary search, proposing targeted modifications to existing solutions \citep{lehman2023evolution, olausson2023self, meyerson2024language}.
 But these approaches face a fundamental limitation: the capabilities of the model used for sampling and refinement remain fixed, and simply sampling more candidates or trying more refinements yields diminishing returns.
 This paper introduces a system that learns to sample and refine programs from past synthesis attempts, enabling sustained performance improvements beyond the limits of search-based methods.

 We propose \textbf{S}elf-improving \textbf{O}perators for \textbf{A}utomated program \textbf{R}efinements (\textbf{SOAR}), a framework that integrates language models into a self-improving evolutionary loop.
 SOAR alternates between two phases: first, using an LLM to sample and refine candidate programs through evolutionary search (\textbf{Sample\&Refine} phase), then using these search traces to fine-tune the model's sampling and refinement capabilities.
 This creates a virtuous cycle\,---\,better models enable more effective search, which in turn provides better training data for further model improvements.
-Unlike previous approaches that rely on human-engineered domain-specific languages to scaffold search, or human-generated solutions to finetune program generators, SOAR learns to synthesize programs in Python, learning solely from its own synthesis attempts, including both successes and failures.
+SOAR extends earlier use of the self-improvement paradigm for ARC \cite{codeit} in four key ways: (1)~synthesizing programs in general-purpose Python rather than a hand-crafted DSL, (2)~introducing an iterative refinement step that uses execution feedback to repair candidate programs, (3)~scaling the approach to larger open-weight LLMs, and (4)~combining test-time training with test-time search to enable continuous adaptation on target tasks.
+Unlike previous approaches that rely on human-engineered domain-specific languages to scaffold search, or human-generated solutions to finetune program generators, SOAR learns solely from its own synthesis attempts, including both successes and failures.

 We demonstrate SOAR's effectiveness on the Abstraction and Reasoning Corpus (ARC), a program synthesis benchmark specifically designed to challenge AI models' core reasoning capabilities \citep{chollet2019measure}.
 Each ARC task requires inferring from just a few examples an implicit transformation mapping input colored grids to output grids.
 These transformations often involve fundamental concepts like object permanence, arithmetic, physics, or geometric relations.
 Current language models struggle with program synthesis on ARC: even the state-of-the-art \textit{GPT-4.1}, or \textit{Claude-4-Sonnet} could only solve 8.00\% and 20.75\% of the test tasks respectively.
 While search considerably improves the performance of our open-source models (from 1-2\% to 14-26\%), fixed model capabilities create a performance ceiling.